 The hives had become still as Emily and I got out the chicken wire to make a start on wrapping the bees for Christmas.
 The dusk was chasing away the day.

-… As usual and as happened every year, there were those bees who didn’t heed the warnings of the legend.
-They got caught by Jack Frost’s creeping, sometimes sudden, appearance.
-The late returning foragers caught frostbite on their wings, or even worse turned into instant bee statues.
-Those whose wings were caught could only be saved if they happened to be on the hive, so they could walk in and thaw.
+… As usual, and as happened every year, there were those bees who didn’t heed their sisters’ warnings.
+They were caught by Jack Frost’s creeping, sometimes sudden, appearance.
+The late returning foragers caught frostbite on their wings, or even worse turned into instant bee statues on a flower.
+Those who returned home too late could only be saved if they happened to land on the hive roof, so that their beekeepers could breathe on them warm air and thaw their frosted wings.
 These lucky bees were the ones who told the tales that were handed down.

 It is a story, of course, as we left the quiet hives behind us to keep their winter secrets.

 I remember that when I first started beekeeping (I was 11) I used to collect the honey bees who were too cold to fly and put them at the entrance.
 By the time I had got them to the hive my hands would have warmed them up enough for them to crawl inside.
 I wonder what tales those bees told^^

 Ok, who am I kidding; I still do that….

 What a lovely story and beekeeping since you were 11!
 Wish I had discovered the magic of bees back then.
 We pick up bees who are cold and still on the roof, to warm them with our breath and watch them crawl inside the entrance.
 It’s joy to see, isn’t it?
 I wonder what bee legends those make too! 🙂

 What a beautiful thing to do 🐝

 The bees seem to enjoy sitting on our gloves when we blow hot air on them.
 It must feel like a warm hair dryer when they’re damp and cold.